 BlendMount recently released an updated version of their rearview mirror radar detector mount which they’re calling their BlendMount R Series.
-(Review of the original version here.)
-The updated R Series has a number of different improvements over the original design that bring some nice refinements to just about every area of the mount so let’s take a look at the improvements in the updated version.
+(Read my review of the original Blendmount here.)
+The updated R Series has a number of improvements over the original design that bring some nice refinements to just about every area of the mount.
+Let’s take a look at more in this Blendmount R Series Review.

 If you’d prefer to watch my BlendMount R Series video instead of reading the article, you can watch it here: